Photos

 We can find no further information on this child besides her name in some surviving family histories.
 She appears to have been absent from the family in the 1800 census and does not appear in Granville County marriage records, nor does it appear that she moved with her family to Tennessee.
 Some researchers have raised doubts about whether she actually existed.
 Given though the family's naming customs, I would find it odd if they did not have a daughter named after the paternal grandmother.
 If she did in fact exist, she probably died young.

 Recent research has shown that on March 12, 1800, a "sister Broadie" was buried in Granville County, North Carolina 24.
-It may well be that this "sister" Brodie was young Elizabeth.
+It could be that this "sister" Brodie was young Elizabeth.
 (Note: the term "sister" probably refers to an adult member of the religious congregation, rather than a familial term.
 This Elizabeth Brodie would probably have been a teenager in 1800 (and theoretically as old as 21), and could have been a member of the Methodist Church.)
-It is also possible that sister Brodie was an older Brodie female relative living in Granville County (the only possibilities being her paternal aunt Elizabeth Brodie (of whom we know nothing) and perhaps an earlier wife of her great-uncle Alexander Brodie.)
+However I think it is more likely that this person was Jane Brodie (wife of Elizabeth's father's cousin Alexander Brodie) who we know died sometime between July 1798 and November 1802.

 He married Sarah Kittrell on August 2, 1811 in Granville Co., North Carolina 15.
 (She was born on February 8, 1796 30 in Granville Co., North Carolina and died on August 10, 1849 30 in Turtlecreek Twp., Warren Co., Ohio.
 She is buried in the Lebanon Cemetery, Lebanon, Warren Co., Ohio.)